 DUI Second Offense Penalties

-This post focuses on the penalties for “Second Offense” DUI charges – meaning a person’s second charge within a ten (10) year period.
+This post focuses on the penalties for “Second Offense” DUI charges – meaning a person’s second charge within a ten (10) year period (Older DUI convictions will not be counted).
 If you are looking for other DUI penalty ranges, find your correct link below:

 If this is your first charge, please see my post on DUI First Offense Penalties here.